ikalnytskyi/em/docs/index.rst

     optional arguments:
       -h, --help         show this help message and exit -i, --ignore-case  ignore case distinctions
+      -l, --line-mode    highlight entire line
-      -s, --safe-output  print ansi sequences only on tty --version          show program's version number and exit
+      -s, --safe-mode    highlight only when stdout refers to tty --version          show program's version number and exit

     With no FILE, or when FILE is -, read standard input.
 The FORMAT option must